richafnu/Viva/Viva/glint/setup/questions-setup.md

 > [!NOTE]
 > For Recurring surveys:
 > - Choose survey items for each cycle by selecting the cycle number next to the item.
 Cycle one (1) is the upcoming survey that launches on the date selected in the **Send the next survey on** field in the survey **Schedule**.
-> - To allow the Questions section to save, select at least one cycle for all questions.
+> - To be able to save the Questions section, every cycle needs to have at least one question selected.

 ## Add a new custom question